silentorb/marloth-story/books/fairytale/part5.md

 didn't say.

 "I won't pry." said Mr. Mosspuddle and then, spotting a good subject to change to said, "Is that breakfast?
 I could use some sustenance!"
-He took the bowl that Fugue handed him and sat down by the fire.
-After taking a few bites, he said, "I can't shake the feeling that agents of the wizards will be arriving any moment.
+With thanks he accepted the bowl that Fugue handed him and then sat down by the fire.
+After taking a few bites and complimenting Fugue's cooking, he said, "I can't shake the feeling that agents of the wizards will be arriving any moment.
 My house (or what's left of it) will be one of the first places they check.
 I think we should set out for other parts of the library soon."